navapbc/template-infra/infra/README.md

 &nbsp;&nbsp;The `terraform apply` command executes the actions proposed in a Terraform plan deploying the infrastructure specified in the configuration.
 Use with caution.
 The configuration becomes idempotent once a subsequent apply returns 0 changes.

-&nbsp;&nbsp; The `terraform destroy` command is a convenient way to destroy all remote objects managed by a particular Terraform configuration.
+&nbsp;&nbsp;The `terraform destroy` command is a convenient way to destroy all remote objects managed by a particular Terraform configuration.
 Use `terraform plan -destroy` to preview what remote objects will be destroyed if you run `terraform destroy`.

 ⚠️ WARNING! ⚠️ This is a destructive command!
 As a best practice, it's recommended that you comment out resources in non-development environments rather than running this command. `terraform destroy` should only be used as a way to cleanup a development environment. e.g. a developers workspace after they are done with it.

 For more information about terraform commands follow the link below:

 - [Basic CLI Features](https://www.terraform.io/cli/commands)

 ## Terraform Dependency Lock File

 &nbsp;&nbsp;  The [dependency lock file](https://www.terraform.io/language/files/dependency-lock) tracks provider dependencies.
 It belongs to the configuration as a whole and is created when running `terraform ini`.
 The lock file is always named `.terraform.lock.hcl`, and this name is intended to signify that it is a lock file for various items that Terraform caches in the `.terraform` subdirectory of your working directory.
 You should include this file in your version control repository so that you can discuss potential changes to your external dependencies via code review, just as you would discuss potential changes to your configuration itself.